VaishnaviKhot/100-Intership-opportunities-MLSC-BSIOTR-Updated/README.md

 # 100-Intership-opportunities-MLSC-BSIOTR-Updated

-Here is 100+ Internship Opportunities in One single Document
+Here is 100+ Internship Opportunities in One single Document.
+This Repository will be updated every month by MLSC BSIOTR members.
+Feel free to contribute in repository, we would to see your contribution here - Devendra Tayade

 ## 1.RIVIGO
 ### Intern